-For example, some sovereign borrowers are national governments, municipalities, state governments, and other sovereign supported institutions.
+For example, some sovereign borrowers are national governments, municipalities, state governments, and other sovereign-supported institutions.

 A good credit rating allows borrowers to quickly borrow money from the public debt market or financial institutions at a lower interest rate.
-At the national level, investors use these ratings given by the credit rating agencies to make their investment decisions.
+At the national level, investors use these ratings given by credit rating agencies to make their investment decisions.

-Impact of a downgrade by a rating agency
+Impact of a Downgrade by a rating agency

-Rating agencies downgrade companies primarily because of the danger of default, which can emerge from bad financial performance, declining cash and bank balances, increasing debt, lowering the debt service ratio and worsening business circumstances and prospects.
+Rating agencies downgrade companies primarily because of the danger of default, which can emerge from bad financial performance, declining cash and bank balances, increasing debt, lowering the debt service ratio, and worsening business circumstances and prospects.

-Any news of the downgrading of any asset, particularly bonds, could cause a drop in the price, resulting in a loss for the investors.
+Any news of the downgrading of any asset, particularly bonds, could cause a drop in price, resulting in a loss for the investors.
 Unrealized losses are often known as market-to-market losses.

 A downgrade with a ‘rating watch’ might sometimes imply that the instrument will be downgraded further or the default on the debt will be initiated soon.